WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 -Line 783: set classes=1, the number of categories we want to detect

-Save that after making the changes, sitck it in darknet/cfg.
+Save that after making the changes, and put it in your ../darknet/cfg folder of your yolo installation if it isn't there already.

 ## Creating the proper txt files for each image:

 ### Edit CSVheadstoTXT.py:
--Change line 5 to point to the path of the training annotation CSV you donwloaded earlier.
-So for the 'training' images, if your /OIDv4_ToolKit folder is on the desktop then:
+-Change line 5 of this included python script in my repo to point to the path of the training annotation CSV you donwloaded earlier.
+So for the 'training' images, if your /OIDv4_ToolKit folder was on my (sbubby's) desktop then:
 ```
 f=pd.read_csv("/home/sbubby/Desktop/OIDv4_ToolKit/OID/csv_folder/train-annotations-bbox.csv")
 ```
-Make sure that you change "sbubby" here to your username, and/or change the directory to wherever your train-annotations-bbox.csv file was downloaded (this is the default dl location of the csv files).
+Make sure that you change "sbubby" here to your username, and/or change the directory to wherever your train-annotations-bbox.csv file was downloaded (this is the default dl location of the csv files if you cloned OIDv4 to your Desktop).

-**This script only preps training data for one class of object at a time for now.
+**Again, this script only preps training data for one class of object at a time for now.
 I will be updating this in a day or two to make it prep the data for multiple classes, so please bare with me!

 ## For prepping data for a single class: